Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Introduction

-In this article, we fill this gap and discuss the errors associated with the bitstring measurements obtained with the Aquila device and how they affect the estimation of the filtered mutual information.
+In this article, we discuss the errors associated with the bitstring measurements obtained with the Aquila device and how they affect downstream information measures extracted from those bitstrings, including the filtered mutual information used here as a diagnostic.
 Our study is focused on the ladder model with 6, 8 and 10 rungs.
 We analyze sets of 1000 shots.
-In practical calculations of form factors in lattice QCD, it is possible to get numerical results within an accuracy of a few percent using a few thousand gauge configurations at different lattice spacings and volumes.
-See tables in Ref. \cite{daping2015,yuzhi2019,fermilab2022} for examples.
-Here, we discuss the estimation of the quantum von Neumann entanglement using a few thousand shots.

 The article is organized as follows.
 The basic model, a ladder of Rydberg atoms, is introduced in Sec. \ref{sec:ladder}.
-Optimized filtration methods to estimate the von Neumann quantum entanglement are reviewed in Sec. \ref{sec:MI}.
+Bitstrings and mutual information are reviewed in Sec. \ref{sec:MI}.
 In Sec. \ref{sec:cumul}, we introduce the cumulative probability distribution as a way to compare bitstring distributions and understand the role of low probabilities.
 The volume effects are discussed in Sec. \ref{sec:vol}.
-We show examples where the largest value of the probabilities decay exponentially with the size of system.
+We show examples where the largest value of the probabilities decays exponentially with the size of the system.
 Four known sources of errors with Aquila are discussed in \ref{sec:errors}.
-Estimates of the quantum von Neumann entanglement entropy are presented in Sec. \ref{sec:vne}.
-We show in Sec. \ref{sec:mult} that Aquila data can also be used to estimate linear combinations of multipartite entanglement entropies appearing in the weak monotonicity and strong subadditivity and used in the context of conformal filed theory \cite{Hayden:2011ag,Lin:2023pvl}.
-In the conclusions, we discuss the more pressing improvements needed to get more accurate estimates of the quantum entanglement.
-Appendices provide more information about tests of readout correction methods and alternate state preparation.
+Results for Aquila and DMRG comparisons, including filtered mutual-information diagnostics, are presented in Sec. \ref{sec:vne}.
+Appendices ~\ref{app:dos}-~\ref{app:longer_schedule} provide more information about tests of readout correction methods and alternate state preparation.
+Additional multipartite analyses are provided in Appendix~\ref{app:multipartite}.